Please update your browser

 Some blocks have values that determine

-For example, “move 10 steps” moves the sprite a short distance.
+For example move 10 steps moves the sprite a short distance.

-“Move 100 steps” moves the sprite a longer distance.
+Move 100 steps moves the sprite a longer distance.

 Blocks with x and y values move the sprite to a specific

 are the coordinates for that location.

-Enter the values, then click the block to try it out.
+Enter the values then click the block to try it out.

-The sprite moves to the new location.
+The sprite moves to a new location.